-A Princeton study 2010 suggested that happiness increases up to an annual income of $75,000 after which there are no significant gains in happiness.
+Does wealth bring happiness?
+A Princeton study 2010 suggested that happiness increases up to an annual income of $75,000.
+After that, there are no significant gains in happiness.
 A 2012 Marist poll put the figure even lower at $50,000.
 Both those studies were in the US.
 A Skandia study in 2012 put the global average income needed for happiness at $161,000.

-Common sense would tell us that apart from a few die-hard romantics, the rest of us do feel happier as our income rises.
+Common sense would tell us that we do feel happier as our income rises.
 Certainly it’s hard to feel happy when you’re worrying about paying the bills every month.
 Past a certain point though, there is little incremental happiness to be gained from absolute income.
 Relative income and wealth however, continue to have an impact on our happiness.

 A 2005 study suggests that relative income has a greater impact on happiness than absolute income.
 We tend to compare ourselves to our peers.
 By a certain age, we’ll have have met the $75,000 income to have our needs met.
 But if our peers’ incomes continue to rise more quickly than ours, we will still feel unhappy even if we already earn way more than $75,000.